J. August Richards

 Jaime Augusto Richards III (born August 28, 1973), commonly known as J. August Richards, is an American actor.
-He is best known for his portrayal of Charles Gunn on The WB television series Angel and Mike Peterson / Deathlok on Agents of S.H.I.E.L.D.
+He is best known for his portrayal of Charles Gunn in the television series Angel and Mike Peterson / Deathlok on Agents of S.H.I.E.L.D.

 Early life

 Richards is of Afro-Panamanian descent.
 He grew up in Bladensburg, Maryland.
 Richards attended the Visual and Performing Arts program at Suitland High School in Suitland, Maryland and graduated in 1991.
 He attended the USC School of Dramatic Arts on a scholarship.